hjwp/python-conference-beginners-day/python-ecosystem.md

 #### Web dev:

+**HTML** Hypertext Markup Language is the code for web pages.
+What you see when you click "view source" in your browser.
+You know, `<html></html>` and all that stuff.

+**JavaScript** a hideous car crash of a language that everyone looks down on, partially for good reasons, and partially because they're jealous that it's so popular, because it's the only language you can use in a browser.
+It's not that bad, really.

+**REST** "Representational State Transfer" is a standard for structuring URLs and how to do HTTP requests for data structures over the Internet.
+Used for APIs.
+A common pattern these days is to have a basic HTML site which does most of its interaction with your database via javascript and a REST API, instead of doing "normal" browser form interactions...

 **WSGI** the Web Server Gateway Interface is the standard protocol or API for request/response (traditional HTTP, ie not websockets/webrtc etc) web apps.
 Django, Flask etc all use WSGI.
 You could write your own web app that complies with the WSGI standard without using any of them, but it would be a little pointless.